 Day 10: Time to Relax at Ruiz Hot Springs

 Because of Manizales’ geological proximity to volcanos, it’s surrounded by hot springs and thermal baths.
-Enjoy a well-earned visit to Termales del Ruiz, or Ruiz Hot Springs—a delightful boutique hotel and hot springs on the edge of Los Nevados National Park.
-Hummingbirds may watch you while you bathe, but that shouldn’t be a problem.
+Enjoy a well-earned visit to any numbers of hot springs in the area - from 40 minutes to 2 hours away.
+Hummingbirds may watch you while you bathe, but they’re not judging.

 Day 2: Pueblo Excursion, Local History